vpelss/Forever_Passwords/README.md

 # Recommendations

-- do not use your Secret anywhere else. eg as a password on a web site
-- your Secret should be long, complex, and imposible to guess
-- store a local copy of this program (Forever Passwords) in the case our emogic.com, github or yor internet is temporarily down.
+- store a local copy of this program (Forever Passwords) in the case our emogic.com, github or the internet is temporarily down.
 Have a backup plan!
 Download a copy to your PC.
 File->Save as HTML
+- do not use your Secret anywhere else. eg as a password on a web site
+- your Secret should be long, complex, and imposible to guess
 - Do not save your Secret in the browser cache or in a password manager
 - Clear your password in Forever Passwords after use.
 Click Clear/Reset
 - You should use a differnent password on every web service you use.
-See: https://haveibeenpwned.com/.
 This will happen automatically if you use the site URL as the Alias field.
+See: https://haveibeenpwned.com/

 # PWA